JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Step:

-- Returned to the Virtual machines page.
+- Return to the Virtual machines page.
-- Verified that dc-1 and Client-1 appeared in the list.
+- Verify that dc-1 and Client-1 shows on the list.
-- Confirmed both virtual machines showed a Running status.
+- Confirm both virtual machines shows a Running status.

 Explanation:
- This confirmed that both systems were deployed successfully and were ready for configuration and testing.
+ This confirms that both systems are deployed successfully and are ready for configuration and testing.

 <h2> Connect to dc-1 with Remote Desktop</h2>